Free freight for online orders over $200

 When is it appropriate to use a low voltage radon fan mitigation system?

 Radon fans are only acceptable outside the thermal envelope of the home*.
-If you’ve read my RED FLAGS page then you’ll know: radon fans cannot be inside (more details on why here).
-Since it’s very costly to install PVC through finished levels of the home, contractors penetrate rim joists and you’ll often find radon fans at ground level outside a home.
+The three most common places are attics, garages, and on the side of your house.
+If you see a radon fan in your basement, crawlspace, or mechanical room, then you’ve got a red flag* (more details on why here).
+It’s very costly and labor-intensive to install PVC through finished levels of the home, so contractors penetrate rim joists and you’ll often find radon fans at ground level outside a home.
 There is very rarely available power in these areas**.
-Other acceptable fan locations include garages (with no living space above) or attics.
-Power in these areas is hit or miss.

 Why can’t I just use an extension cord?
 Radon fans are rated as small appliances so 110V+ power cords longer than 6’ are not allowed under NEC (National Electrical Code).
 Extension cord powered systems fall under my list of RED FLAGS.
-Since our KTA low voltage system is class II 24V, it can be run through finished spaces and exterior walls without a permit.
+Since our KTA low voltage system is class II 24V, it can be run through finished spaces and exterior walls without a permit (in most juristictions).
 Do not run LV cabling through a firewall without aKTA 2.0 Flyer 02 proper fire collar.

 Save time and money with the KTA low voltage radon fan system.